 Make Cupcake Base

-4. Fill each cupcake liner about two-thirds full with the batter and bake for 18-20 minutes or until a toothpick inserted into the center comes out clean.
-Let the cupcakes cool completely on a wire rack.
+- Spoon batter into liners about two-thirds full.
+Bake 18–20 minutes or until a toothpick comes out clean.
+Let cool on a rack.

 Prepare Pastry Cream